Early records and chronicles (5th-16th century)

 Christian's legend (Vita et passio sancti Wenceslai et sanctae Ludmilae avae eius/Život a umučení svatého Václava a jeho báby svaté Ludmily; Kristián, 994) - Latin, Czech

-Chapter 2 (national mythology, mention of idols and sacrifices):
+Chapter 2 (mention of idols and sacrifices):

 Afterwards, being troubled by plague, they went to a certain seer for a hopeful advice and a prophetic answer.
 Receiving it, they founded a castle and name it Praha.
 Then they found a very foreseeing and thoughtful man, whose work was the culturing of fields, by the name of Přemysl, according to the vision of the seer made him their ruler or stewart, and gave him the aforementioned seer maiden as a wife.
 Delivered from the disaster and plague afterwards, following this ruler they would put his descendants into their leadership, served the idols of demons and would surrender themselves fully to pagan sacrificial rituals, until finally the rule of the country went to one from the kin of these dukes, by the name of Bořivoj.